GlobalEnergyMonitor/preview-maps/README.md

 ## Steps for updating maps for routine tracker releases

-Non IDE set up / external process duties
+### Non IDE set up / external process
-- manual copy excel file to google drive then update map tracker log sheet
-- manual download geojson file, save to s3
+- Depending on the tracker,
 * Save a copy of the new data to the: [Tracker official releases (data team copies)](https://drive.google.com/drive/folders/1Ql9V1GLLNuOGoJOotX-wK6wCtDq1dOxo)
 * Update the map tracker log sheet ([tab name prep_file](https://docs.google.com/spreadsheets/d/15l2fcUBADkNVHw-Gld_kk7EaMiFFi8ysWt6aXVW26n8/edit?gid=1817870001#gid=1817870001) with the new data's google sheet key from the copy of official data saved above

+- OR manually download geojson file and save to s3 (for example: GGIT, GOIT, GGIT-LNG)

 Responsibilities of this repo (hint: maybe we separate this out to other repos soon)
 - create files for map js code from final data